 It also gets Mark C as data is obtained from the user and stored in a variable.
-There is an attempt at a selection structure so Mark A is awarded but not Mark D as the condition is incorrect (comparing to a variable instead of the string secret).
+There is an attempt at a selection structure so Mark A is awarded but not Mark D as the condition is incorrect (comparing to a variable instead of the string "secret").
 This answer also gets Mark E.

-There is a minor syntax error in the third line as the condition is not in brackets.
-This syntax error does not prevent the awarding of any marks as it does not affect the logic flow.
+The variable declaration has omitted the data type (string) but this is allowed when using VB.Net.
+There is a minor syntax error in the last line as a space is missing between End and If.
+This syntax error does not prevent the awarding of any marks as it does not affect the logic flow and would also be ignored as it may not be clear depending on the quality of handwriting if there was a space there or not.